e-desouza/multi-arch-devops/README.md

 The first step is to build the containers on each architecture and store then in a single location.
 You could push them separately once the manifest is pushed to the repo.

-We build these images with these specific tags as it'll make mapping architectures to containers easier.
+We build these images each on Docker running on the appropriate architecture.
+Then these specific tags as it'll make mapping architectures to containers easier.
+The `docker save` and `docker load` command can be used to push these to a single location.
+They can also be pushed separately, but they

 ```
 thinklab/go-hello-world:amd64-latest